Ian Fisher ― November 10, 2020 ― history

 They are all either the capitals of small states (Concord, Augusta, Charleston, Pierre, Montpelier), the capitals of states with much larger cities (Jefferson City, Springfield, Annapolis, Harrisburg), or both (Frankfort).

-And finally, here are the most forgotten states, by percentage of players who named at least one city in the state:
+Table 11 has the most forgotten states, by percentage of players who named at least one city in the state:

 West Virginia, the most forgotten state, likely suffers from the fact that its capital and largest city, Charleston, is also the name of a larger city in South Carolina.
 Connecticut is the most populous state on the list, with 3.5 million people.
 Alaska and North Dakota are the least populous states not on the list, probably because Anchorage and Fargo are fairly well-known.

-Finally, a few miscellaneous interesting stats:
+Finally, a few miscellaneous stats:

 Here and throughout I use "cities" as a shorthand to refer to populated places of any size.↩